 More Details Emerge

-The Threat Center’s investigation also detected information-stealing malware on a machine belonging to one of Microsoft’s customer support agents with access to basic account information for a small number of our customers, according to the Center’s June 25 report.
+The Threat Center’s investigation also detected information-stealing malware on a machine belonging to one of Microsoft’s customer support agents, who had access to basic account information for a small number of our customers, according to the Center’s June 25 report.

 “The actor used this information in some cases to launch highly-targeted attacks as part of their broader campaign.
 We responded quickly, removed the access, and secured the device,” noted the report.